AdiNarendra98/AI-for-Environment/12.Hudson Bay's Sea Ice Segmentation/README.md

 - This repo is an re-implementation of a project that uses **Deep Nets for generarting sea ice concentration maps from Satellite images**.
 - The Canadian Ice Service produces weekly regional sea ice charts for ship safety and environmental monitoring.
 In this project I use a convolutional neural network to automatically generate ice charts from satellite imagery.
 With increasing availability of satellite data, this network may be able to produce similar ice charts globally at higher detail.
-- You can try out the model for yourself on this link: [**Web Application**](http://ec2-3-12-161-143.us-east-2.compute.amazonaws.com/).

 <p float="left">
   <img src="https://github.com/AdiNarendra98/AI-for-Environment/blob/main/12.Hudson%20Bay's%20Sea%20Ice%20Segmentation/Images/pred1.png" width="800" />